trosck/url-params/README.md

 # url-params

-Makes your work with search params in URL easy.
+Simplifies working with search parameters in URLs.

 Instead of:
 ```js